-The term 'Digital Wallet' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Digital Wallet' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A digital wallet is an electronic type of device which makes it possible for individuals to complete financial transactions electronically.
 They are also called e-wallets.
 There are several useful applications for using this technology.
 Consumers can utilize them to buy thing over the Internet with a computer or laptop.
 They might also employ them to buy an item or service in a store by using their smart phone to complete the transaction.
 These electronic wallets can be linked up directly to the person’s bank account as well.